 Vigilance isn’t the flashiest ability, but it does show up from time to time in Constructed play.
 Here are a few examples you may come across as you play Magic.

 Haste is the most important keyword ability on Questing Beast, but vigilance doesn’t hurt, either.
 With its combination of abilities, Questing Beast can reliably get in for four damage and trade with a larger attacker the following turn.

-Another green spell you’ve probably seen in Standard is Nissa, Who Shakes the World.
+Another green spell you’ve probably seen on MTG Arena is Nissa, Who Shakes the World.
 Her ability to turn lands into creatures with vigilance allows players to use the mana she produces even more effectively by casting instants and creatures with flash on their opponents’ turns.